jotavkf/jotavkf/README.md

 <h1 align="center">Hey, I'm Jota!</h1>

-<p align="center"> :man: Junior Web Developer🔭</p
+<p align="center"> :man: Front-end Web Developer🔭</p
 <br></br>
 I love the challenges and dynamism of life - so much so that I'm a former International Relations student pursuing a carrer in Web Development.
 I'm passionate about tech and its impact in people's lives.
-Therefore, I'm currently studying and practicing ways to implement what I learn in real life through powerful tools that can be used for the community.
 <br></br>

 ## :floppy_disk: Stack